Skip to main content

 }

 You can see that we're using the runtime object c in the TsRest decorator to automatically declare your path from the contract's getPost route.
-We're also using the RequestShapes Typescript Types (which comes from the runtime object c) to ensure type safety of your contract on the Nest controller.
+We're also using the RequestShapes TypeScript Types (which comes from the runtime object c) to ensure type safety of your contract on the Nest controller.

 If you were to change the body return type to { body: true } for example, this will give you a typescript error: Your body is defined as an object in the contract above, not boolean!